 Security and privacy liability

-Coverage for defence costs and damages for third party claims arising out of a failure or violation of the security of a computer system or network that results in unauthorized access, unauthorized used, denial of service attack or receipt or transmission of a malicious code.
+Coverage for defence costs and damages for third party claims arising out of a failure or violation of the security of a computer system or network that results in unauthorised access, unauthorised used, denial of service attack or receipt or transmission of a malicious code.

 Can include coverage for payment card industry data security standard fines, penalties and / or assessments as well.